shneoh/k3s_infra_training/readme.md

 ### 🔐 SSH Access

-Use the following SSH format to connect to your assigned lab environment:
+Use the following SSH format to connect to your assigned lab environment via jumphost:

 ```bash
 ssh droot@ssh.stuXX.steven.asia
 ````
+>> You must have linux(wsl) or Windows Powershell Terminal to access jumphost

-> Replace `XX` with your assigned student number.
+>> Replace `XX` with your assigned student number.

-> The password will be given to you during the training session.
+>> The password will be given to you during the training session.

 ---